 Kickstarter charges 5% fee for every successful project.
 As Amazon Payment is used to receive the fund, Amazon will apply credit card processing fees, which are 3-5% of your raised project fund.
 And the biggest downside here is that you have to be a permanent U.S. resident with a Social Security number.
 So, no luck if the project creator is not a U.S. resident.

-Indie is the short form of ‘independence’, so from the name you already know that this crowdfunding site is aimed to help you raise funds and make you personal project ‘go-go-go’ without any difficulty.
+Indie is the short form of ‘independence’, so from the name, you already know that this crowdfunding site is aimed to help you raise funds and make your personal project ‘go-go-go’ without any difficulty.
 The site’s layout is similar to Kickstarter so it’s easy to adapt to if you have tried Kickstarter.
-Unlike Kickstarter though, you can kick-start any project including donations for charity.
-Its "Backer Rewards" feaure is known as "Perks" here.
+Unlike Kickstarter, though, you can kick-start any project, including donations for charity.
+Its "Backer Rewards" feature is known as "Perks" here.

 If you’re looking to just raise money online, for a cause, or for yourself even, GoFundMe is the best fundraising option you can use.
-In here, you get supporters to donate for your personal campaign, and it could be everything from a personal traveling fee to your pet’s medication fee.
+Here, you get supporters to donate to your personal campaign, and it could be everything from a personal traveling fee to your pet’s medication fee.
 It’s truly about donation.

 Sharing is caring: Unleash the sharing power of widgets, a dashboard with social media integration, and even multiple donation pages to spread the message to every possible corner of the Internet for greater success.